GS Boyz: Biography

 According to Shaheem Reid of MTV News, the "Stanky Legg" dance is part of Dallas's "D-Town Boogie" scene.
 The GS Boyz performed the dance on Snoop Dogg's talk show on MTV, Dogg After Dark.
 They asserted to the world that they compose more than only "dance songs".

+By 2018, following legal issues, the group only consisted of Mr. Marc D and Slizz.